-School Assessment Measures can be used to create bespoke rules for one or multiple assessments combined within an academic year to display at-a-glance charts on your Summative Assessment Overview Dashboard.
+School Assessment Measures (SAM) can be used to create bespoke rules for one or multiple assessments combined within an academic year to display at-a-glance charts on your Summative Assessment Overview Dashboard.
 With this feature you can:

 - Set up different rules for each of your year groups, or one rule for all students in the assessment